 If you make sure that most of your meals are balanced and nutrient-rich, it will help with that 3pm slump you might feel at times.

-Make a point of not eating at your laptop.
+Make a point of not eating while you are working.
 You can practice some mindful eating by paying attention to each bite of food.
 Notice the texture on your tongue.
 Really “taste” each flavor.

 6. Try these 31 self-care activities to help you relax